lancachenet/steamcache-authcode/README.md

 ### Pre-requisites
 By default this is very insecure.
 You should not use this for a Steam Account you care about as anyone could use this webservice.
 If you are using this for running a Site License Server then you can just use a new Steam Account for it and there will be no risk.

 You will need to obtain the JSON token from an authenticator.
 The easiest way to do this is to use the [Steam Desktop Authenticator](https://github.com/Jessecar96/SteamDesktopAuthenticator).
 When you complete the process, there is a `maFiles` directory.
 The `.maFile` in here is your JSON secret.
 Rename it to your `username.json`.
+Do not choose to encrypt your .maFile.
+It needs to be unencrypted for this to work.

 The container requires a volume mounted for secrets.
 This should be mounted to /var/secrets inside the container and it should have your username JSON files in it.
 This should be kept as secure as possible.